BeLikeYEJOR/Shell-in-rust/README.md

 # To use the shell:

-# Go to the latest release and download the zip folder
+# Go to the latest release and download the zip folder for your System

-## After you did that extract it and open the extracted folder into your terminal
+## After you did that extract it and open the extracted folder -> target -> Shell.exe(For Windows, could be different depending on your OS)

-# And lastly run `cargo run` to run the terminal
+# And lastly run any commands you like😁

-## Then type `help` to get all the commands you are able to run
+## Id recomend typing `help` to get all the commands you are able to run